-Government Code Section 65103(c) requires that the Planning Commission review the proposed Capital Improvement Program (CIP) portion of the City's annual budget and report on its conformity with the City's adopted General Plan.
+Government Code Section 65103(c), in part, requires the Planning Commission to review the proposed Capital Improvement Program (CIP) portion of the City's annual budget and report on its conformity with the 2015-2035 General Plan.

 Government Code Section 65401 requires analysis of major capital improvement ("public works") projects recommended for planning, initiation, or construction during the ensuing fiscal year.
-All of the new projects added to the one-year (FY 2024-25) CIP fall into this category.
+All new projects added for the FY 2025-26 CIP fall into this category.

-Government Code Section 65401 also requires an annual programmatic level review of all major public works projects, whereas Government Code Section 65402 contemplates a project-specific consideration of General Plan conformity of a proposed project's location, purpose and extent.
+Government Code Section 65401 requires an annual programmatic level review of all major public works projects, whereas Government Code Section 65402 contemplates a project-specific consideration of General Plan conformity of a proposed project's location, purpose and extent.
 The General Plan conformity analysis provided herein addresses both Government Code sections.

-DESCRIPTION:
+DESCRIPTION

-Government Code Section 65103(c) requires Planning Commission review of the proposed Capital Improvement Program (CIP) portion of the City's annual budget for conformity with the adopted General Plan.
-The proposed CIP includes a number of projects to implement various policies, objectives, and programs in the 2015-2035 General Plan.
+Government Code Section 65103(c) requires Planning Commission review of the proposed Capital Improvement Program (CIP) portion of the City's annual budget for conformity with the General Plan.
+The proposed CIP includes projects to implement various policies, objectives, and programs in the 2015-2035 General Plan.
 The CIP includes projects related to facilities, parks, parkways and medians, streets, and transportation projects.